MEMZ: Payloads

 Others include randomly moving the cursor slightly; opening up comedic Google searches under Google.co.ck, such as "how to remove a virus" and "how to get money" on the user's web browser; reversing text; and opening various random Microsoft Windows programs, such as the calculator or command prompt.
 True to the program's name, many parts of the trojan are based on Internet memes; for example, the trojan overwrites the master boot record with an animation of Nyan Cat.
 Leurak also created a safer version of MEMZ called MEMZ-Clean.
 The clean version allows the non-destructive payloads to be safely tested and gives the user full control about which payloads are active.

-"VineMEMZ"

-A variant of MEMZ, dubbed "VineMEMZ", was coded by Leurak as a gift to Johansson after the livestream featuring the original MEMZ gained significant traction.
-This version of MEMZ is similar to the original, but features many references to Vinesauce, especially Johansson's other game streams, such as the bootleg game 7 Grand Dad and the adware program BonziBuddy.
-This variant has also been released to the public.

-VineMEMZ running on Windows 11.
-Depicted is one of its payloads, the christmas light effect, where it changes the screen color.
-For this image, it is set to pink.
-Half of the payloads have executed at this point.

-The final payload of VineMEMZ, where it starts Bonzi Buddy.
-The user has no other choice but to press the "END MY PAIN!" button to exit Windows or kill it using Task Manager and get the MBR overwritten by the trojan, rendering it unbootable.